ShereeMorphett/PintPath/README.md

 - [X] Run the app on the desktop, Android emulator, and physical hardware.

 - [ ] Design the UI to display brewery information.

-  Add eye candy, like a map, using Qt's location or map components.
+- [ ] Link C++ backend with QML frontend using the signal-slot mechanism.

-  Link C++ backend with QML frontend using the signal-slot mechanism.
+- [ ] Add eye candy, like a map, using Qt's location or map components, different filters ie does it serve food, different locator pins.

-  Testing and Deployment
+- [ ] Testing and Deployment

-  Documentation and Finalization (1 day)
+- [ ] Documentation and Finalization (Wednesday)
   -  [ ] Write the README.md, detailing the learning process, challenges, and the creation workflow.

 - [X]  Prepare the GitHub repository.